Everything On This Page is Tentative Until This Message Is Removed.

 Prizes

 The largest prize is pride in your achievement, but we have many prizes of token value for highly-ranking teams in each division at each event.
 The exact number is dependent on the size of the field.
-Such prizes may include trophies, medals, miniature stuffed animals, and many other small tokens, all at our discretion.
+Such prizes may include trophies, medals, stuffed animals, and many other small tokens, all at our discretion.

 Unfortunately, it is likely impossible to replace a lost or damaged non-trophy or medal prize.